mateuslima90/kong-plugin-totp-validator/README.md

 - add more test cases
 - add resiliency in the communication between the kong plugin and the OTP provider (better error handling and some retry logic inspired by Iguana Tools: https://help.interfaceware.com/v6/retry-example)
 - accepted GRPC protocol
+- add a insomnia collection alongside with postman
+- add more details at the documentation about the TOTP server provided in the docker compose script
+- publish a release of the plugin at luarocks.org

 ## Credits